open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 #### Attributes

-In OpenTelemetry spans can be created freely and it's up to the implementor to annotate them with attributes specific to the represented operation.
+In OpenTelemetry, you can create spans freely.
+It's up to the implementor to annotate spans with attributes specific to the represented operation.
 Attributes provide additional context on a span about the specific operation it tracks, such as results or operation properties.